pascaldekloe/colfer/README.md

 * Simple and straightforward in use.
 * Support for: Go, Java and ECMAScript/JavaScript.
 * No dependencies other than the core library.
-* Faster & smaller than FlatBuffers.
-* Faster & smaller than Protocol Buffers.
+* Both Faster and smaller than: Protocol Buffers, FlatBuffers and MessagePack.
-* The generated code is quite readable.
+* The generated code is human-readable.
 * Compiler runs on [many platforms](https://golang.org/doc/install/source#environment).

 #### TODO's

-* Inner objects
 * Arrays
+* RMI
+* #hashCode() and #equals(Object) for Java

 ## Use

+Run `go get -u github.com/pascaldekloe/colfer/cmd/colf` to install the latest compiler.

 ```
 NAME